oxheadalpha/teztnets/README.md

 ### Bootstrap baker and bootstrap p2p endpoint

-Upon deployment of a teztnet, a genesis baker will run and its p2p endpoint will be exposed externally.
+Upon deployment of a Teztnet, a genesis baker will run and its p2p and rpc endpoints will be exposed externally.
+Example:

+- p2p: `granadanet.teztnets.xyz`
+- rpc `rpc.granadanet.teztnets.xyz`

 ### `--network` endpoint for Tezos node

-Tezos nodes supports downloading of network specification from a json endpoint: `tezos-node config init --network https://teztnets.xyz/teztnet_name`
+Tezos nodes supports downloading of network specification from a json endpoint: `tezos-node config init --network https://teztnets.xyz/<TEZTNET NAME>`

 The Teztnet platform creates and exposes such endpoints.